Hiking tour to Hayat, Uhum and Asraf villages

 Overnight stay in Shiringul’s homestay.

-Breakfast with the family.
-Today we hike to the village of Upper Ukhum (return trip 12km).
-Start guided hike through Guzar and the Sari Bedak passes to Upper Ukhum village (5,4km /3,5 hours - one way).
+After breakfast, meet with your mountain guide.
+Today we hike to the village of Upper Ukhum (whole hike 12km).
+Start guided hike through Guzar and the Sari Bedak passes to Upper Ukhum village (5,4km /3,5 hours – one way).
+The luggage will be transported by donkeys to next homestay.
 From the pass, you will have a beautiful view of peak Karaul and Hayat village.
 Hiking up through Uhum valley, you will see local woman baking bread in the tandir oven and doing other household chores.
 Women in the village are still spinning, weaving carpets or making kurpacha mattresses.
 Many people will welcome you to enter their yards and watch what they are doing.
 In Upper Ukhum village, see the ancient irrigation channels still used by the local farmers and visit the petroglyph site that is an indicator of the ancient settlement history of the area.
 A picnic lunch will be provided for you en route.
-Reurn to Hayat village taking the different route.
+In the afternoon, arrive and settle in Ulugbek’s homestay in Uhum village.
 Dinner with the family.

 Breakfast with the family.
 Prepare for hiking to your next homestay in Asraf village.
 Our escort guide will accompany you and the donkey will transport your luggage.

-Start hiking via Ukhum to Asraf village (12,5km-4,5-5 hours).
-Once you reach the school in Upper Uhum, turn left, continue walking down through the valley (about 1 km) and stop at the old community watermill.
+Start hiking through Ukhum valley to Asraf village (11 km-4,5 hours).
+Once you reach the school turn left, continue walking down through the valley (about 1 km) and stop at the old community watermill.
 The old watermill is still in operation and three you will see a hydro pump that lifts water up to a local house without using electricity.
 The owner, Bakhrom Kasimov, will be proudly demonstrate the use of these old devices to you.
 Continue walking down Mushibirion valley and turn right at the ruins of the old Mongol fortress “Qorgoni Honkeldi”.
 To get to Asraf village you still have to hike another 3,5 km to the east.

-Arrive in Yashigul’s homestay in Asraf village and be welcomed by your host.
+Arrive in the local homestay in Asraf village and be welcomed by your host.

 Lunch with the family.